priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Next step is to interpolate MAVEN data.
 - Plots match well!
 AWSoM data given was for ADAPT-HMI.
 - AWSoM got more data points so lines look smoother
-- Numerical thing will linearly interpolate lacking MAVEN data points based on AWSoM dara poinrs by creating linear functions for time data points to match AWSoM's.
+- Numerical thing will linearly interpolate lacking MAVEN data points based on AWSoM data points by creating linear functions for time data points to match AWSoM's.
 At the end, MAVEN will have same no. of data points as AWSoM.
 - Code for interpolation already done up by Python.
 Quadratic, cubic interpolations etc. Limitations of higher order interpolations is that they will give you functions that vary a lot.
 Need to use instincts to see whether interpolation is good.
 Use naked eyes to see if interpolation makes sense (best-fit, not too many fluctuations).
 Can try find numerical code that gives best-fit interpolation.
 - Need same number of data points to compare euclidean distances for every data point pair.
 - Dynamic time warping python code exists.
 Do this after interpolation.